fbgallet/roam-extension-stats/README.md

 ### Commands

-`/Block Info` slash command (🆕 new in v.6): display in a popup detailed info about the current block and its children.
-It can also be triggered via block context menu.
+`/Block Info` slash command (🆕 new in v.6): just type `/info + Enter` to display in a popup detailed info about the current block and its children.
+It can also be triggered via block context menu or block reference context menu.

-`Display Page Info` via page title context menu: display in a popup detailed info about the current page and linked references.
+`Display Page Info` via page title context menu or page reference context menu: display in a popup detailed info about the current page and linked references.

 Three commands in the **command palette** (open with `Cmd/Ctrl-p`) with customizable hotkeys: